10 Oldest Baseball Teams in America

 Date of Entry into MLB: 1901

-After moving to Minnesota, the team saw success and won the American League pennant in 1965.
-In the late 1980s and early 1990s, the Twins hit another wave of success and won two World Series titles in 1987 and 1991.
+After Moving to Minnesota, the team won the American League Pennant in 1965.
+The Minnesota Twins have won 3 World Series titles in 1924, 1987 and 1991.

 9. Oakland Athletics